 Plain radiograph

 It is assumed as one of the most crucial indicators of hyperinflated lungs.
-Their interobserver variability is small.
+Consequently, their interobserver variability is small.

 A straight horizontal line is sketched from the point of 3 cm beneath the junction of the manubrium and sternal body, on the posterior side of the sternum, to the point where the ascending aorta begins.
-The distance of retrosternal space should be equal to 2.5cm.
+Subsequently, the distance of retrosternal space should be equal to 2.5cm.

 If we compare two radiographs, the maximum inspiration and expiration, along with the vertical movement of the diaphragm, should be less than 3cm.